pecesama/sa.bros.us/readme.txt

 - Extra data?

-       sa.bros.us is on development stage, we are still fixing bugs on the engine, the idea behind the sa.bros.us release is to allow the general public to test it, report any bugs and features they would like to see in the next release.
+       sabros.us is on development stage, we are still fixing bugs on the engine, the idea behind the sabros.us release is to allow the general public to test it, report any bugs and features they would like to see in the next release.

        Any doubt, suggestion or comment, you can post on the forum or on the mailing list:

 	http://sourceforge.net/projects/sabrosus/

-       You can see some installed sa.bros.us:
+       You can see some installed sabros.us:

 	    * Stanmx				http://www.stanmx.com/sabrosus/
 	    * Pecesama.Net			http://www.pecesama.net/sabrosus/